cliffordlab/ICG_OSToolbox/ICG_Annotation/readme.md

 <a name="21c"></a>
 ##### Manual Deletion/Annotation B point
+In **ECG/ICG Fiducial Points Panel**, under **B** point, use button `Del` to delete B point and use **o** to manually annotate B point.
+Use mouse to select the solid blue line.
+The solid blue line will convert into broken blue line.
+Use broken blue line to annotate B point at ICG beat by looking at **ICG amp** in lower left corner of ICG plot.

 <a name="21d"></a>
-#### Manual Deletion/Annotation X point
+##### Manual Deletion/Annotation X point
-In **ECG/ICG Fiducial Points Panel**, under **X** point, use button `Del` to delete X point and use **o** to manually annotate X point.
+In **ECG/ICG Fiducial Points Panel**, under **X** point, use button `Del` to delete X point and use **X** to manually annotate X point.
 Use mouse to select the solid magenta line.
 The solid magenta line will convert into broken magenta line.
 Use broken magenta line to annotate X point at minimum of ICG beat by looking at **ICG amp** in lower left corner of ICG plot.

 ![](ICMAA_gif/16_man_X_r.gif)